 Field-hunting tip

-Look in mantle-derived xenoliths, kimberlites, meteorite impact sites country — that is the host setting where majorite typically forms.
+Look in mantle-derived xenoliths, kimberlites, meteorite impact sites country, the host setting where majorite typically forms.
 If you start seeing diamond, enstatite, omphacite in float, you are in the right ground.
 Field specimens usually show a equant grains, inclusions in diamonds habit, so train your eye for that shape before scanning the outcrop.